RobertGWolf/TDI-CapstoneProject/README.md

 ### Deep Learning Feed Forward Network

 Two hidden layers are used as there is sufficient non-linearity in the problem even with the data transformation.
-Batch noarmalization and dropout were the primary forms of regularization for the model which showed robustness to overfitting.
+Batch noarmalization and dropout were the primary forms of regularization for the model which showed robust resistance to overfitting.

 ## Model Results:
 ### Metrics: R-squared, Mean Absolute Error, Difference Scatter Plot